PhilHarps/music/README.md

 - Use Rolify to define `:admin` role and privileges (CRUD all listings)
 - Add a sorting category for instrument's current location
 - Add a favourites function to each listing so that school account holders can also view a "Wishlist"
-- Implement an order cart with add and remove item function.
-The final amount will be processed by Stripe.
 - Implement an "order received" notification to the site owner's email address for paper-trail

 ---